Mylezeem/puppet-authconfig/README.md

 [![Build Status](https://travis-ci.org/Mylezeem/puppet-authconfig.png)](https://travis-ci.org/Mylezeem/puppet-authconfig)

-A Puppet module that installs and configure authconfig on EL distribution
+A Puppet module that installs and configures authconfig on EL distributions.

-**Note**: For this first version it only manages LDAP, NIS, and Kerberos related authentication specifics.
-It also handles enable/disable of cacheing (nscd).
+It can manage LDAP, NIS, Kerberos and SMB/Winbind related authentication specifics.
+It also handles enable/disable of caching (nscd).
-          SMB, Winbind, will come in later version.
-PRs are welcome.

 ## Usage